stellirin/unifi-network-application/README.md

 Default value is `8443`.

+#### `UNIFI_CA_CERTIFICATE`

+The path to a ca certificate that is used for TLS connections to the UI.
+If no value is supplied then UniFi will generate an untrusted certificate for testing purposes.

+No default value.

+#### `UNIFI_TLS_CERTIFICATE`

+The path to a tls certificate that is used for TLS connections to the UI.
+If no value is supplied then UniFi will generate an untrusted certificate for testing purposes.

+No default value.

 #### `UNIFI_TLS_FULLCHAIN`

 The path to a full chain certificate that is used for TLS connections to the UI.
 If no value is supplied then UniFi will generate an untrusted certificate for testing purposes.